To be more dominant, all you gotta do is learn and apply the “dominance indicators”.

 When you can be dominant while half-joking and while still being friendly, it’s pure gold.

 #3.
-Fewer Words & More Nonverbal
+Speak Less, Use More Nonverbal

 And that applies in communication as well.